 - You are enrolled in an accredited college university, or graduate school as an undergraduate student or graduate student, or you are an incoming freshman at an accredited institution in the United States.

 To apply, you must write a 500 to 1000 word essay on one of the three topics listed below and submit an official high school or college transcript.
 You may only apply online at this website.
 Our attorneys will determine a selection committee to choose the winner and the winner will be announced publicly through the media and featured on our website.
 It is our hope that our scholarship program will inspire young people who have been affected by this very common type of cancer to lead inspired lives.
-The deadline to apply is June 15, 2023.
+The deadline to apply will be announced soon.

 Application Essay Topics: